 The following text comes from the catalogue for the exhibition Tirohanga Whānui.

 This and the following seven prints were published in 1826 in Paris by Arthus Bertrand as part of the eight-volume atlas Voyage Autour du Monde.
-It records the voyage to the South Seas during the years 1822–25 of the corvette La Coquille under the command of Louis Isidore Duperrey (1786–1865) and his deputy Jules Dumont d’Urville.
+It records the 1822–25 voyage to the South Seas of the corvette Coquille under the command of Louis Isidore Duperrey (1786–1865) and his deputy Jules Dumont d’Urville.

 The purpose of the voyage was not primarily one of discovery but rather to add to hydrographic, botanical and ethnographic knowledge, particularly of New Guinea and the Caroline Islands.
-La Coquille visited the Bay of Islands, New Zealand, between 3 and 17 April 1824.
+The Coquille visited the Bay of Islands, Aotearoa, between 3 and 17 April 1824.
 On board as draughtsman was an eighteen year old unpaid civilian, Jules Lejeune, whose sometimes awkward watercolours were later revised by Antoine Chazal.
 They were then entrusted to the engraver Ambroise Tardieu, an employee of the French Government.